For OEMs and

-What to do with the trigger wires when installing:
+What do I do with the trigger wires when installing?

 There are dedicated trigger wires for each camera input.
 These wires should never be installed to constant power.
 The trigger wires are used to "trigger" (turn on/off) a camera.
 For example, they could be installed on the back up light wire so that when the vehicle is placed in reverse, the back up camera will then be turned on.

-Monitor is constantly on or is powered on by a triggered event, such as backing up:
+Verity Monitors are constantly on or are powered on by a triggered event, such as backing up: